zqzqian/ID-Integrated-Project/README.md

 Forum Page (forum.html)
 Our forum page has a simple layout that shows the user's profile picture and username when they post.
-There is also the title of the post with a larger font-sice than the post's content.
+There is also the title of the post with a larger font-size than the post's content.
 The like and comment buttons are also added with every post.
 The like counter goes up when the user likes the post.
 The comment button opens up a comment overlay where users can see the comment section of the post.